Frischman & Rizza

 After the IV has been placed and the fluid and/or medication begins to be infused, frequent site assessments must be performed.
 With non-vesicant fluids, site inspection for infiltration every several hours in an adult patient may suffice.
 However, pediatric patients should have their IV lines more frequently assessed for infiltration.
 When vesicant medications, such as many chemotherapy medications, certain antibiotics and nutritional supplemental high in glucose concentration are infused, the Oncology Nursing Society recommended site assessments be performed for signs of extravasation every 10-15 minutes because of their potential risk to the patient for significant injury.

-Signs & Symptoms of Iv Infiltration And Extravasation
+Signs & Symptoms of IV Infiltration And Extravasation

 Several of the most common signs and symptoms of an IV extravasation or infiltration include: